Blog

 Remote

 In remote work setups, the distinction between work and personal life can often blur, underscoring the importance of establishing clear boundaries and routines to prevent burnout.
 Employees must proactively manage their time and energy to balance professional responsibilities and personal well-being.
-Additionally, remote work allows for greater personalization, enabling employees to integrate work and personal life seamlessly.
+Additionally, remote work allows for greater personalisation, enabling employees to integrate work and personal life seamlessly.

 Hybrid